 - Coordinate and cooperate with affected constituencies, both decision makers and stakeholders, from the public and private sectors to identify regional freight bottlenecks and improve conditions for the movement of freight in and out of the region.
 Ongoing task. - Work with MassDOT and Pan Am officials to assure that passenger rail service on the Conn River line will not adversely impact freight rail traffic.
-Continue to work with MassDOT to identify any adverse impacts to freight movement resulting from the proposed Inland Route for passenger rail service. - 3.
-Continue working with MassDOT, West Springfield officials and CSX representatives on the redevelopment of the CSX yard with

-- proposed access via the Union Street Bridge and a new truck access road - 4.
+Continue to work with MassDOT to identify any adverse impacts to freight movement resulting from the proposed Inland Route for passenger rail service. - Continue working with MassDOT, West Springfield officials and CSX representatives on the redevelopment of the CSX yard with proposed access via the Union Street Bridge and a new truck access road. - 4.
 Participate in FHWA web conferences, and other related workshops and conferences concerning freight movement.
 As needed. - Continue to work with the Capital Region Council of Governments (CRCOG) and the Vermont Agency of Transportation (VTRANS) to address regional freight issues and improve the movement of goods between Hartford and Springfield as well as northern core cities. - 6.
-Utilize FHWA's Freight Analysis Framework (FAF) data to assess freight origin and destination flows through the region...
+Utilize FHWA's Freight Analysis Framework (FAF) data to assess freight origin and destination flows through the region. - 7.
+Analyze greenhouse gas emission reductions as a result of mitigation of bottlenecks and improved movement of freight as appropriate.